-The Groundwater Protection and Wells Section of Wake County Environmental Services helps private well users get safe drinking water.
-We do this by enforcing Wake County’s ordinances related to construction, repair, and abandonment of private water supply wells.
+The Groundwater Protection and Wells Section of Wake County Onsite Water Protection Division helps private well users get safe drinking water.
+We do this by enforcing Wake County’s ordinances related to construction, repair and abandonment of private water supply wells.
 We also provide owners and users of existing private drinking water wells the following services:

 Well Contractors and Pump Installers